 The interview included Mr Mashaima making confessions as to his participation in certain activities.
-Only approximately three months prior to the date on which Al Arabiya News said the footage was filmed, an official Bahraini Commission of Inquiry
+Only approximately three months prior to the date on which Al Arabiya News said the footage was filmed, an official Bahraini Commission of

-obtained from him under torture.
+had been obtained from him under torture.

 Ofcom's Decision is that the appropriate sanction should be a financial penalty of £120,000 and that the Licensee should be directed to broadcast a statement of Ofcom's findings, on a date to be determined by Ofcom, and that it should be directed

 to refrain from broadcasting the material found in breach again.